Narrows, Georgia

 Narrows is an unincorporated community in Banks County, Georgia, United States.
 It is located on Georgia State Route 105, approximately four miles southeast of Baldwin.

-Narrows was the birthplace of Ty Cobb.
+Narrows was the birthplace of baseball player Ty Cobb.
 A roadside sign describes the original location of the cabin in which the Cobb family lived and where Ty was born.

-In 1864, Narrows was the site of The Battle of the Narrows, between Confederate and Union forces, which resulted in a Confederate victory.
+In 1864, Narrows was the site of the Battle of the Narrows, between Confederate and Union forces, which resulted in a Confederate victory.